 “To Honor The Crab, Dismember It,” More Intelligent Life, Jan 2008

-* Though I am a licensed attorney at law, I do not provide legal advice or review when acting as my clients’ real estate agent.
-If legal advice or review should become necessary during the transaction, I can refer to you to qualified attorneys if you do not have your own.
+* I cannot provide legal advice when acting as my clients’ real estate agent.
+If legal advice should become necessary during the transaction, I can refer to you to qualified attorneys if you do not have your own.